GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 // listInfoTypes lists the types of sensitive information the DLP API supports. func listInfoTypes(w io.Writer) error {
 	ctx := context.Background()
-    // Initialize a client that will be used to send requests.
+    // Initialize a client once and reuse it to send multiple requests.
+Clients
+    // are safe to use across goroutines.
+When the client is no longer needed,
-    // This client can be created once and reused for multiple requests. c, err := dlp.NewClient(ctx)
+    // call the Close method to cleanup its resources. c, err := dlp.NewClient(ctx)
 	if err != nil {
         fmt.Fprintf(w, "failed to initialize dlp.Client: %v", err) return err
 	}
-    // Call the 'Close' method on the client to safely clean up background
-    // resources.
 	defer c.Close()

 	// Construct the request to be sent by the client